 Meghalaya is famous for its living root bridges which exist in Cherrapunjee’s rainforests.
 A few of them are over 500 years old and attract tourists worldwide.

 The Khasi and Jaintia tribes build these bridges which are strong enough to protect themselves from heavy storms and floods.
 They guide the pliable aerial roots of the Ficus elastica tree (popularly known as rubber tree) across a stream or river to form the living root bridge.

-Then the tribes allow the roots are to grow and strengthen over time until they can hold the weight of a human being.
+Then the tribes allow the roots to grow and strengthen over time until they can hold the weight of a human being.
 A mature living root bridge can hold more than 35 people at once.
-The living root bridges are now a UNESCO World Heritage Site.

 You can trace most of these living root bridges through the forest.
 In Meghalaya, an estimated 1000 sq km of forest areas have been preserved as ‘Sacred Groves’ through the ages by the indigenous tribal communities.